Swimming Pool Pros and ConsNovember 3, 2017

 Swimming is also a great source of exercise.
 Swimming uses more muscles than running or aerobics, and with less stress on the joints.
 So, it’s ideal for both getting your blood pumping and for relaxing.

-If you decide to sell your house, a pool will add value.
-You will never lack for homeowners looking to buy a house with a well-kept pool.
+If you decide to sell your house, a pool will often add value, as long as it is a desirable feature in your area.
+Although the return on investment for a swimming pool tends to vary widely across the nation, you will never lack for homeowners looking to buy a house with a well-kept pool in areas with hot, humid summer days.

 Cons of Having a Swimming Pool